 Defense for First Degree Arson Charges in Denver

 The District Attorney has the burden of proof in criminal cases in Adams, Douglas, or El Paso County, and this includes First Degree Arson charges.
 They must prove that you knowingly set fire to or caused a building to be damaged by fire.
-The criminal defense attorneys at the O’Malley Law Office have a thorough understanding of criminal law, and we know when the DA isn’t meeting this standard.
-We fight hard to highlight the flaws in the District Attorney’s case in order to illustrate that you are being wrongly charged.
+The criminal defense attorneys at O'Malley and Sawyer have a thorough understanding of criminal law, and we know when the DA isn't meeting this standard.
+We fight hard to highlight the flaws in the District Attorney's case in order to illustrate that you are being wrongly charged.
 The involvement of one of our hard-hitting defense attorneys aggressively fighting for you in the courtroom often results in charges being dropped or sentences being greatly reduced.

 Charged with 1st Degree Arson?
 Why You Need a Defense Attorney

 Put our 40 years of experience to work for you

 If you have been charged with First Degree Arson, you need to contact an aggressive criminal defense attorney who can face the District Attorney in the courtroom.
 The government will be fighting hard for a conviction – you need an advocate who will fight on your behalf.
-The lawyers at the O’Malley Law Office have 40 years of combined experience we will put to work in the courtroom for you.
-If you’ve been contacted by the police regarding Arson charges, don’t hesitate to contact us for a free consultation to begin planning your defense.
+The lawyers at O'Malley and Sawyer have 40 years of combined experience we will put to work in the courtroom for you.
+If you've been contacted by the police regarding Arson charges, don't hesitate to contact us for a free consultation to begin planning your defense.